Welcome from the Head of the ISB Primary

 While the children are at our school, we enable them to gain real experiences of Dutch culture in Breda.
 All children in the primary are taught by a native Dutch teachers.
 The children experience first-hand Dutch traditions and special days with the Dutch children from our partner school.
-The children join in with celebrations for Sinterklaas, Carnival and Queens Day.
-We actively encourage friendships from our partner Dutch school and we facilitate this by providing social opportunities to mix and give real opportunities to practice their Dutch.
+The children join in with celebrations for Sinterklaas, Carnival and Kings Day.
+We actively encourage friendships from our partner Dutch school and we facilitate this by providing social opportunities to mix and give real opportunities to practise their Dutch.

 We believe the role of parents is paramount for children to succeed in school.
 As such, we positively encourage parent involvement in school and encourage collaboration and cooperation.
 This takes shape a variety of planned ways, such as inviting parents to help in school, an open door policy on parents meeting (plus regular meetings), social events, whole-school training and information evenings.

 We are very proud of all our children, our school and look forward to welcoming you to our school.

 Deputy Head of School